-Keeping bees in Saskatchewan promotes the propagation of a species that is critical for agriculture in Canada.
+Keeping bees in British Columbia and Saskatchewan promotes the propagation of a species that is critical for agriculture in Canada.
 Domestic and wild bees, including the honeybee, are responsible for pollinating approximately 70% of the world's leading crops for human consumption.
 Bees not only give us honey, but also blueberries, apples, peaches, and so many other fruits, berries, beans, and oilseeds.
 This is why we ensure everything we do not only results in delicious honey but also a healthy, thriving bee population.

 A sustainable sweetener

 Did you know that local honey is the most environmentally-friendly sweetener in the world?
 Compared to any other sweetener, including table sugar and corn syrup, honey uses a fraction of the energy costs associated with production, refining, and transportation of other sweeteners.

 Finally, purchasing local honey means that transportation costs are very low.
 In Canada, 90% of sugar consumed is imported as raw cane sugar from countries in South and Central America .
 The further that food travels to get to the table, the more planes, ships, trucks, and trains are required to get it there, which increases pollution and the environmental impact of the product.